theirish81/meta/README.md

 This will start all the services in detached mode.
 The main application will be available at http://localhost:8080.

+**IMPORTANT!:** before the system can fully work, Ollama needs to download the embedding model.
+This will happen the first time you start the application and it **will take a few minutes**.
+You can check the progress in the container logs.

 To stop the application, use the following command:
 ```bash
 docker-compose down